 A land surveyor can aid in determining the feasibility of a land division and the number of parcels which can be created.

 Topographic maps are generally prepared prior to design and construction of new projects and improvements and are typically used by Engineers or Architects to aid in their designing process.

-ALTA/NSPS land title surveys are utilized for commercial loans based on standards jointly adopted by the American Land Title Association and the American Congress on Surveying and Mapping.
+ALTA/NSPS land title surveys are utilized for commercial loans based on standards jointly adopted by the American Land Title Association and the National Society of Professional Surveyors.

 There have been several revisions to the standards over the years, but all ALTA Surveys include a drawing of the boundary survey and easements affecting the property, and they may include a variety of optional items from Table A of the ALTA Standards.